 2 wire.
 This tells us that the meter is to be used on a 2 wire service.

 Kh.
 The Kh of the meter is what is know as the watt-hour constant.
-What this means is that it takes 1.8 watts to make the disk turn one revolution.
+What this means is that it takes 1.8 watthours to make the disk turn one revolution.
+Learn more about what goes into the Kh here.

 60 cycles.
 This is the frequency of electricity, measured in hertz, of the power grid in the United States.
 There are some other countries who use 50 cycles.